adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 In most settings, we expect nation states and supranational organizations to take the role of authorities.

 Emblems will be investigated by *verifiers*.
-We expect verifiers to be military units in the usual case, and hence, be associated to nation states.
+We expect verifiers to be military units in the typical case, and hence, be associated to nation states.

+Note that ADEM only specifies the technical processes for the generation, distribution and verification of emblems.
+It is left for protected parties to decide how best to deploy digital emblems and for verifiers to decide the appropriate threshold for determining the validity of an emblem.

 # Conventions and Definitions